Looking for Harp Lessons? Always wanted to Play Harp?

 Students often ask me for advice about what harp to rent or purchase.
 If you are a beginner, it is usual to start on a lever harp (even if your goal is to play the pedal harp when you are ready).
 I strongly recommend getting a harp with full levers (one for each string).
 This will allow you to play in a greater variety of keys.
 If you are purchasing a harp, keep in mind that a harp with a minimum of 34 strings will ensure that you do not need to upgrade to a larger lever harp, later on.
 If you are not sure which harp to commit to, you might want to consider renting for a while.
 Renting will allow you time to develop your ear and understanding of the instrument, so that when you some day run into your dream harp, you will recognize it!

 The “Ravenna 26” or “Ravenna 34” by Dusty Strings.
-Mainly I recommend the 26 harp for younger children to use, because it can be rented or purchased with “legs” (which makes it easier to balance than the Zephyr.
-The Ravenna 26 has 4 more strings than the Zephyr, but is much less portable, so it is not suitable for adults without a car).
+Mainly I recommend the 26 harp for younger children to use, because it can be rented or purchased with “legs” (which makes it easier to balance than the Christina or Zephyr.
+The Ravenna 26 has more strings than the Zephyr or Christina, but it is much less portable, so it is not suitable for adults without a car).
 If you are an adult with a vehicle, I would recommend getting the Ravenna 34 instead of the 26 (so you won’t need to upgrade to a larger harp later).
 The 34 is the best instrument I have seen for the price.
 It is a great size and weight, and will meet the needs of everyone, from young learners to adult learners to professional performers.
 If you plan to purchase a harp, I highly recommend you choose this model over any harp with fewer strings.
 I recommend getting the “legs” for this harp rather than relying on the built-in stand – the legs make it easier to balance the harp while playing.
 The Ravenna 34 is the model harp I most often recommend to all first-time harp owners and renters. http://www.dustystrings.com/instrumentbuilding/harps/models/tabid/257/Default.aspx

 The “FH 34” or “FH 36” by Dusty Strings.
 These professional model harps have respectively 34 strings (the same range as the Ravenna 34) or 36 strings.
 They come in a variety of beautiful and exotic woods, which have slightly varying tonal properties.
 I myself chose the 34 over the 36, because the 34 fits comfortably in the back seat of almost any car, while the 36 is often too large.
 The 36 has two additional strings at the top of the harp, and I have found that the bass register of the 36 harps usually sounds superior to the bass register of the 34 harps – because the body of the 36 harp is larger.
 Both models are lovely instruments, suitable for anyone. http://www.dustystrings.com/instrumentbuilding/harps/models/tabid/257/Default.aspx